JonathanWilbur/mueller-report/volume1.md

-According to Burt, the "very influential person" referenced in his email was Simes, and the reference to a "trusted third party" was a fabrication, as no such third party existed. "project A" was a term that Burt created for Aven's effort to help establish a communications channel between Russia and the Trump team, which he used in light of the sensitivities surrounding what A ven was requesting, especially in light of the recent attention to Russia's influence in the U.S. presidential election.
+According to Burt, the "very influential person" referenced in his email was Simes, and the reference to a "trusted third party" was a fabrication, as no such third party existed. "project A" was a term that Burt created for Aven's effort to help establish a communications channel between Russia and the Trump team, which he used in light of the sensitivities surrounding what Aven was requesting, especially in light of the recent attention to Russia's influence in the U.S. presidential election.
 1182 according to Burt, his repo rt that there was " interest " in a communications channel reflected Simes's views, not necessarily those of the transition Team, and in any event, Burt